cdot65/pan-scm-sdk/docs/sdk/config/security_services/dns_security_profile.md

 ## Fetching DNS Security Profiles

-The `fetch()` method retrieves a single DNS Security profile by name from a specific container.
+The `fetch()` method retrieves a single DNS Security profile by name from a specific container, returning a Pydantic model.

 <div class="termy">